 Tuesday Open House

-Join us every Tuesday at 8pm for a FREE class on Shambhala Buddhist teachings.
-These classes offer beginners and experienced meditators alike an introduction to Buddhism and Shambhala meditation practice and culture.
+All are welcome to join us Tuesdays evenings for meditation instruction, practice, and an introductory talk.
+The talks offer an introduction to Buddhism and Shambhala meditation practice and culture.
 They’re also a great place for connection and lively discussion.
 Bring your curiosity, questions and insights to share!
-Public sitting begins at 7pm followed by tea social at 7:45pm.
-Donation appreciated.
+Public sitting begins at 7pm (a meditation instructor will be available) followed by tea social at 7:45pm and the talk at 8pm. $5 suggested donation.
 See Tuesday open house class topics here.